 The majority of the funding for core Town services comes from sales tax.
 That's why it's so important to shop locally.

 So, where do the rest of your local tax dollars go?
-View a neighborhood-specific breakdown in the graphics below, or follow a link to search for your property's specific breakdown.
+Follow this link to search for your property's specific breakdown.